Sweepstakes casino status in Texas is unsettled.

 The minimum age for participating in sweepstakes casinos in Texas is typically 21+.
 Operators verify age during registration and before the first prize redemption request.

-Explore sweepstakes casino options in states that border Texas.
-Compare regulations, bonuses, and casino availability across the Southwest region.
+Explore sweepstakes casino options in states near Texas.
+Compare regulations, bonuses, and availability across the Southwest region.

 Compare top-rated casinos side-by-side or explore our curated collections to find the best fit for your preferences